zachvalenta/jvns.ca/source/_posts/2016-02-27-a-few-notes-on-the-stack.markdown

 ### Calling a function

 Let's talk about the basics before it gets weird.
 Suppose you're in a programming language.
-Any progamming language.
+Any programming language.
 Most languages have the concept of a "function" and "calling a function".

 Whenever you call a function, you also need to **return** from that function.
 So, as a simple example --